ansuini/IntrinsicDimDeep/REPRODUCIBILITY.md

 The first steps are

-- clone the repository
+1. clone the repository
   ```
   $ git clone https://github.com/ansuini/IntrinsicDimDeep.git
   ```
-- change directory to IntrinsicDimDeep (this relative directory we will be referred as ROOT in what follows)
+2. change directory to IntrinsicDimDeep (this relative directory we will be referred as ROOT in what follows)

-- download and unzip in ROOT the data provided at this [link](https://figshare.com/s/8a039f58c7b84a215b6d)
+3. download and unzip in ROOT the data provided at this [link](https://figshare.com/s/8a039f58c7b84a215b6d)

+Now you are ready to reproduce the results:

 - **Figure 2: VGG-16-R on a custom dataset**